top of page

 (1) items can be marked as Billable on an Estimate, and markup calculated.
 If Invoicing directly from an estimate, with already marked up items, when the bills arrive in the bank feed, the field for the client is entered on a bill or expense but they are NOT marked billable.
 When earned revenue is realized directly from the estimate/invoice, the markup is already calculated and the difference on the Income Statement is the Income less the bill fielded for the client = Gross Profit/Net Income.

 Do not duplicate items from the original estimate, that have already been converted to an invoice.
-Billing from the actual bills and expenses are reserved for Un-Invoiced Charges or Change Orders when working from an Estimate to Invoice.
+Billing from the actual bills and expenses are reserved for Un-Invoiced Charges or Change Orders when working from an Estimate with markup included.

 (****Caution should be taken!
 Failure to mark an expense transaction billable or duplications can be tedious to reconcile EOM****)